 The Audit Committee shall meet immediately prior to the regular meetings of the Board of Directors and at such other times as directed by its Chair, upon written notice to the members at least 10 days in advance of such special meetings, the receipt of which notice may be waived by all members of the Committee.
-The Audit Committee may also take action by unanimous written consent or by conference communication by means of telephone or similar communications equipment by which all persons participating in the meeting can hear each other, and such participation in a meeting shall constitute presence in person at such meeting.
+The Audit Committee may also take action by unanimous written/email consent or by conference communication (telephone or similar communications equipment) that enables all persons participating in the meeting to hear each other.
+Such participation in a meeting shall constitute presence in person at such meetings.
 A majority of its members shall constitute a quorum.
-As part of its goal to foster open communication, at each of its regularly scheduled meetings the Audit Committee shall meet separately in executive session with the Executive Director, the Chief Financial Officer, the Head of Internal Audit, the General Counsel, and the independent auditors, if present, to discuss any matters that the Audit Committee or each of the foregoing parties believes would be appropriate to discuss privately.
+As part of its goal to foster open communication, at each of its regularly scheduled meetings, the Audit Committee shall meet separately in executive session with the Executive Director, the Chief Financial Officer, the Head of Internal Audit, the General Counsel, and the independent auditors, if present, to discuss any matters that the Audit Committee or each of the foregoing parties believes would be appropriate to discuss privately.
 The Committee shall maintain written minutes that it files with the IEEE Secretary.
 Information for Audit Committee meetings shall be available seven days before the meeting unless such time is waived by the chair.

 Management’s representations regarding integrity of internal controls and financial reporting systems and conformity of financial statements with generally accepted accounting principles

 Other relevant matters noted during the auditor’s examination, along with management's response regarding such comments;

 Assurance that auditors were not subject to undue influence by management during the course of the audit.